Hazelwick School: Academy status

 At the start of August 2011, Hazelwick School became an academy in line with new laws passed by the government.
 Academy status was sought due to the school governing body and parental community wanting to have independent control over the school, believing that in the long run the school itself (and the governing body) is best placed to make decisions about its future development.

 Students

 The school caters for around 2000 pupils who are separated into 7 different years within the school.
-Years 7 to 8 study at Key Stage 3 which acts as the foundation knowledge of their educational career.
-Years 9 to 11 study at Key Stage 4 where pupils study to obtain a variety of qualifications such as; GCSEs, BTECs, NVQs and some pupils can even take A Levels.
+Years 7 to 8 study at Key Stage 3.
+Years 9 to 11 study at Key Stage 4 and obtain a variety of qualifications such as; GCSEs, BTECs, NVQs with most pupils choosing to continue on to A Levels.
 At Hazelwick's sixth form, approximately 400 students are taught at Key Stage 5 which provides several qualifications for students to obtain, with the main being A Levels.
 A range of other higher level awards such as BTEC and NVQ are also offered by the school.

 Curriculum

-The school is a specialist technology college having specialisms in humanities and technology.
-It was awarded the Naacemark for schools, recognising the school's success in developing and implementing a strategic approach to ICT.

-Although specialised the school offers a vast range of subjects within the curriculum, from core subjects such as maths, science and English to subjects such as drama, electronics, art, music, ICT and more.
+The school offers core subjects such as Maths, Science and English, and optional subjects such as Drama, Electronics, Art, Music and Computer Science.
+At GCSE level students are made to pick 4 optional subjects (along with Maths, Science and English).

-Sister School

-Hazelwick School is twinned with Aggrey School in Ghana.
-This twinning was, until Ann Fearon's appointment as head teacher of the school, celebrated with alternating annual trips being made by sixth formers and teachers.
-During the visit by Aggrey to Hazelwick, a week of events to do with the cultural aspects of Ghana take place throughout the school to further ties between the two schools.